polterguy/sephia-five/README.md

 6. [Download MySQL](https://dev.mysql.com/downloads/) -You will probably want to download also the MySQL Workbench, in addition to the core database.
 7. Create a database in MySQL, name it e.g. _"sephia"_.
 8. Modify the connection string in the _"web.config"_ file, inside of the Phosphorus Five folder called _"p5.webapp"_ to point to your MySQL database.
+9. Make sure you have GnuPG installed on your system.
+On Mac OS, this can be accomplished by installing _"GPG Keychain"_.
-9. Open up the _"p5.sln"_ file in either Visual Studio, Xamarin or Mono Develop and start your debugger.
+10. Open up the _"p5.sln"_ file in either Visual Studio, Xamarin, or Mono Develop, and start your debugger.

 When System42 have started, create a server salt, a root password, and open up _"Apps/CMS"_, and create a new _"lambda"_ page, by clicking the _"+"_.
 Click the _"Settings"_ button, and make sure you use the _"empty"_ template.
 Paste in the following code into the CodeMirror Hyperlambda code editor.